 One of the most popular routes is to start from Windhoek to Etosha National Park, a vast salt pan rich in wildlife in north-western Namibia via the Central Highlands, then onwards to Twyfelfontein (for ancient rock art), Skeleton Coast (for seals and shipwrecks), Walvis Bay (for wetlands and water adventures), and Sossusvlei (for spectacular sand dunes), before returning to Windhoek.

 Side of the roadLeft

-Roads are generally well maintained but away from the main highways surfaces are gravel or dirt, not tarmac.
+Roads are generally well maintained but away from the highways, surfaces are gravel, not tarmac.

 Tarmac roads are marked with the prefix "B".
 Gravel roads are marked "C" or "D" – the difference between the two is the width, with "C" roads being wider than "D" roads.

 Two-wheel and four-wheel-drive vehicles, with or without camping equipment, can be hired in Windhoek.

 Bicycle rentals are available in Windhoek, Walvis Bay and Swakopmund.
 Keen cyclists can join multi-day bike tours and discover the vast landscape on two wheels.